nafisatou/Student-Management-Console-App/Readme.md

-// a brief overview of the project and how to use it git

  # Student Management Console App

 A simple Java console application for managing student and course data.
 This project demonstrates fundamental object-oriented programming (OOP) concepts such as classes, inheritance, encapsulation, polymorphism, and control flow in Java.